YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/Text.md

 }

 // Example 4.
-// User request: Sorry (Client is to display the text and express emotion).
+// User request: Sorry.
+(Client is to display the text and express emotion.)

 {
   "actionList": [